-I am currently a candidate in the PC(USA) ordination process, under care of the Presbytery of San Francisco.
+I am a candidate in the PC(USA) ordination process, under care of the Presbytery of San Francisco.
 I am called to serve the community of Jesus Christ through sharing the Word and the sacraments of Baptism and the Lord's Supper.

 I enjoy exploring the Hebrew Bible, with a focus on diasporic texts, such as the books of Daniel and Esther, as they speak to third culture populations.
 With the pursuit of a degree in Practical Theology, I aim to correlate how these texts can be used to inform preaching, spiritual, and worship practices in Latinx and other third culture communities of faith.